 So I will ask again, are your POS and CRM working together?

-Find out how RQ, our wireless retail POS, seamlessly integrates POS and CRM.
+Find out how RQ, our cell phone store POS system, seamlessly integrates POS and CRM.

 Shutterstock / Rawpixel.com